pyca/cryptography/docs/development/getting-started.rst

     $ pip install --requirement dev-requirements.txt
     $ pip install --editable .

+You will also need to install ``enchant`` using your system's package manager to check spelling in the documentation.

 You are now ready to run the tests and build the documentation.

 Running tests